cakephp/docs/en/orm/retrieving-data-and-resultsets.rst

     Streaming results will still allocate memory for the entire results when using PostgreSQL and SQL Server.
 This is due to limitations in PDO.

-Result sets allow you to easily cache/serialize or JSON encode results for API results::
+Result sets allow you to cache/serialize or JSON encode results for API results::

     // In a controller or table method.